log0div0/testo/docs/reference/Machines.md

 ## Virtual machines caching

 There is a cachine mechanism for virtual machines in the Testo Framework.
-This helps to check the integrity of vms' configurations.
+This helps to check the integrity of VMs' configurations.
 If a configuration has changed since the last Testo run (and therefore the cache is lost), then the virtual machine must be re-created, and all the tests involving this virtual machine must be re-run.
-This is one of the checks performed when [evaluating](test#validating-the-test-cache) the cache integrity.
+This is one of the checks performed when [evaluating](Tests.md#validating-the-test-cache) the cache integrity.

 The complete virtual machines cache consistency checklist is this: